Constipation In Children - Causes, Prevention and Management

 Clinical Features

-Passing of hard pellet like stool requiring excessive straining with or without decreased frequency of stool or presence of blood.
-Some children present with nonspecific abdominal pain.
-These children may withhold stool if there is pain experience due to anal fissure or hard stool.
+• Some children present with nonspecific abdominal pain.
+These children may withhold stool if there is pain experienced due to anal fissure or hard stool.
 This creates a vicious cycle.
-These children may pass hard stools that block the toilet.
-These children may have retentive posturing and may pass stool behind the door/sofa/curtain.
-If not diagnosed earlier this can lead to decreased appetite and decreased food intake subsequently anemia and growth failure.
-Untreated children may present with acute gastrointestinal obstruction in emergency.
+These children may have hard stools that block the toilet.
+These children may have retentive posturing and pass stools behind the door or sofa or curtain.
+If not diagnosed earlier, this can lead to decreased appetite and food intake and, subsequently anemia and growth failure.
+Untreated children may present with acute gastrointestinal obstruction in an emergency.

-• A proper history and evaluation of the onset of the signs and symptoms is the key to identify the problem.
+• A proper history and evaluation of the onset of the signs and symptoms is the key to identifying the problem.

-• Investigation depends on the age, duration and suspected etiology in the individual child.
+• Investigation depends on the age, duration, and suspected etiology of the individual child.

-• Management of local cause like anal fissure is done by sitz bath (sitting in warm water such that only your hips and buttocks are in water) and with local analgesics and short term laxatives.
+• Management of local causes like anal fissures is done by sitz bathing (sitting in warm water such that only the hips and buttocks are in water) and with local analgesics and short-term laxatives.

 • Management of psychosocial issues.

-• Diet modification - dietary management in the form of high fibre diet and adequate amount of water.
+• Diet modification - dietary management in the form of a high-fiber diet and an adequate amount of water.

-• Laxative - use of laxative depends on the duration of the illness.
+• Laxative - The use of laxatives depends on the duration of the illness.

-In acute cases of constipation (2 weeks to 2 months duration), paediatricians give short term laxative (lactulose for 2 weeks) to relieve symptoms and then dietary management has to be continued.
+• In acute cases of constipation (2 weeks to 2 months duration), pediatricians give short-term laxatives (lactulose for 2 weeks) to relieve symptoms, and then dietary management has to be continued.

-In chronic cases of constipation (more than 2 months) we need to identify if there is impaction of stool (fecal impaction is hard stool stuck in the rectum due to chronic constipation).
-If there is no impaction, use Polyethylene glycol (PEG) as osmotic laxative for atleast 6 months duration, titration of dose is required during follow up.
-If fecal matter is impacted, first we need to do disimpaction by saline enema then continue polyethylene glycol for at least 6 months.
+In chronic cases of constipation (more than 2 months), we need to identify if there is impaction of stool (fecal impaction is hard stool stuck in the rectum due to chronic constipation).
+If there is no impaction, use Polyethylene glycol (PEG) as an osmotic laxative for at least 6 months; titration of the dose is required during follow-up.
+If fecal matter is impacted, first we need to do disimpaction by saline enema, then continue polyethylene glycol for at least 6 months.

 How to Prevent?

-To some extent it is preventable by good toilet training started at the age of 12 to 15 months and by regularising the bowel movements.
-Toilet trainingis the art of teaching the child to make a routine defecation.
-Make sure the child sits in the toilet for 10 to 15 minutes daily during a fixed time preferably in the morning after having breakfast.
+To some extent, it is preventable by good toilet training starting at 12 to 15 months and by regularizing the bowel movements.
+Toilet training is the art of teaching the child to make a routine defecation.
+Ensure the child sits in the toilet for 10 to 15 minutes daily during a fixed time, preferably in the morning after breakfast.
 Because eating something leads to an urge to defecate.
-So one can take advantage of these reflex movements.
-Use a single word to indicate defecation, otherwise your child may get confused what to do and actually this is also a cause for constipation in children belonging to multilingual families.
+So, one can take advantage of these reflex movements.
+Use a single word to indicate defecation; otherwise, the child may get confused about what to do, and actually, this is also a cause for constipation in children belonging to multilingual families.
+Another preventive method is dietary management through an adequate fiber diet.

 Frequently Asked Questions